shrocktech/wpbackup-restore/README.md

 # wpbackup-restore

-A collection of scripts to backup and restore WordPress sites using Rclone and IDrive S3-compatible storage.
+A collection of scripts to backup and restore WordPress sites using Rclone and S3-compatible storage.

 ## Features
-- **Backup**: Backs up WordPress sites (database, `wp-content`, `wp-config.php`) and uploads to IDrive.
+- **Backup**: Backs up WordPress sites (database, `wp-content`, `wp-config.php`) and uploads to S3-compatible storage.
 - **Restore**: Restores WordPress sites from backups with database and file options.
 - **Retention Policy**: Manages backup retention (7 days daily, 28 days weekly, 90 days monthly).
 - **Easy Updates**: Update scripts with a single command.